coldshrine/study-notes/books/designing-data-intensive-applications.md

 * An undefined ordering of events that originate on multiple datacenters.
 * When two events originate in different services, there is no defined order for those events.
 * Some applications maintain client-side state.
 Clients and servers are very likely to see events in different orders.

+Deciding on a total order of events is known as _total order broadcast_, which is equivalent to consensus.
+It is still an open research problem to design consensus algorithms that can scale beyond the throughput of a single node.